OhnoMain/Reverse-Shell/README.md

 # Reverse-Shell

-A simple locally hosted web application with embeded python
+A simple locally hosted web application with python